Perfect Credit: How to Get the Highest Credit Score

 FICO analyzed specific behavioral characteristics of people with perfect credit.
 The analysis found that people with 850 credit scores:

-Pay on time.
-Payment history is the most critical factor in FICO score calculations.
-People with the highest credit score have no reported history of missed payments, collection accounts, or derogatory information.
+Pay on time: People with the highest credit score have no reported history of missed payments, collection accounts, or derogatory information (like bankruptcy).

-Have low credit utilization.
-People who have perfect credit scores don't avoid using credit entirely.
-But they do keep their credit utilization very low overall – under 10% of their available credit – and they don’t carry balances.
+Have low credit utilization: People who have perfect credit scores don't avoid credit entirely.
+But they do keep their credit card balances very low overall.
+Their reported balances are typically less than 10% of their credit limit, and they pay it off each month.

-Have an established credit history.
-Credit age is another important element in FICO score calculations.
-Someone with the highest credit score typically has an average account age of 30 years.
+Have an established credit history: Someone with the highest credit score typically has an average account age of 30 years.

-Apply for new credit sparingly.
-Inquiries for new credit influence 10% of FICO scores, and each one can temporarily knock a few points off your score.
-Those with perfect credit still apply for credit, though they do so only when it's necessary.
+Apply for new credit sparingly: Those with perfect credit still apply for credit, though they do so only when it's necessary.

-Geographically speaking, the majority of people with the highest credit scores in the U.S. live in Hawaii.
-According to FICO's data, 2.62% of the state population has a perfect credit score.
-Connecticut, New Jersey, Minnesota, and Maine round out the list of the top five states for highest credit scores.
+The highest proportion of people with the highest credit scores in the U.S. live in Hawaii.
+According to 2023 data from FICO, 2.6% of the state’s population has a perfect credit score.
+New Jersey, Minnesota, Massachusetts, and Connecticut rounded out the list of the top five states for highest credit scores in 2018 and 2023.

 These states also tend to fare better for things like healthier lifestyles and higher education levels.
 So there could be a correlation between those factors and healthy credit habits that lead to higher scores.

 Age and income don't affect your credit score calculations directly.
 But age can work in your favor since the older you are, the longer your credit history is likely to be.
-Higher income doesn't necessarily guarantee a perfect score if you're not paying on time and keeping credit utilization low.
+Higher income doesn't guarantee a perfect score.
+You could achieve a perfect score just as easily with a low income.

 Perfect vs. Average Credit